schauhan/miniature-memory/content/posts/startup-launch-mvp-in-five-months.md

 ***

-This was a fun experience and I learnt more in a year as an entrepreneur that in 5 years prior working as a product manager.
-Unfortunately COVID hit a month after our launch, hampering my marketing plans which involved a great deal of travel.
-It also affected the user growth, hitting the plans for initial funding.
-I realized that me not being in India was not helping the company, and stepped back giving the control to my partner.
+This was a fun experience and I learnt more in a year as an entrepreneur that in 6 years prior working as a product manager.
+Unfortunately, COVID hit a month after our launch, hampering my marketing plans which involved a great deal of travel.
+It also affected the user growth, hitting my initial fundraising efforts.
+I realized that not being in India was not helping the company, and stepped back giving the control to my partner.

 It was a difficult decision - launching this company involved a lot of proverbial blood and sweat - but in hindsight it was a great learning experience.
-I decided to take a break from entrepreneurship for a few years, but hope to be back at it sometime in the next few years.
+I've decided to take a break from entrepreneurship for a few years, but hope to be back at it sometime in the next few years.